turn/sorcerer/docs/task.md

 ## Implementation

+The Task implementation has two parts: Annotation and Methods

 ### Annotation

 Sorcerer task implementation should be annotated with the `@SorcererTask` annotation with the `name` field populated.
 The name specified in the annotation will be used to map to the corresponding task definition in the configuration files.